Abnaxos/meldioc/docs/building-blocks.md

 ```

 Note that in the current implementation, `@DependsOn` is purely
 informational.
-In future versions, Compose will perform further checks.
+In future versions, Meld will perform further checks.

 ### Partial Implementations